Brief political history of Greenland

 The Greenlandic parliament is called “Inatsisartut”.
 It’s composed of 31 members who are elected for a 4-year period and convene for two periods a year (autumn and spring).
 The Inatsisartut approves the executive government “Naalakkersuisut”, which is responsible for the central administration headed by a Premier with a cabinet.

-The sitting government elected in June of 2009 consist of a coalition between Inuit Atagatigiit, Demokraatit and Kattusseqatigiit Partiat, in which Kuupik Kleist from Inuit Ataqatigiit occupies the post as Premier.
+The sitting government elected in March of 2013 consist of a coalition between Siumut, Atassut and Partii Inuit, in which Ms. Aleqa Hammond from Siumut occupies the post as Premier.